-Residential (C3) development will be permitted within the Eldon Way Opportunity Site (see Figure 14) where it would:
+Residential (C3) development will be permitted within the Eldon Way Opportunity Site where it would:

 - a.
-Not lead to the development of more than 50% of the total area of the Eldon Way Opportunity Site for new dwellings (see Figure 13). - Achieve a density of approximately 50 dwellings per hectare. - c.
+Not lead to the development of more than 50% of the total area of the Eldon Way Opportunity Site for new dwellings. - b.
+Achieve a density of approximately 50 dwellings per hectare. - c.
 Contribute positively towards the redevelopment of the Eldon Way Opportunity Site for a mix of uses, including residential, retail, leisure and office.